top of page

 As time passed, the landscape of advocacy and the needs of blind students shifted.
 NABS recognized the need to adapt and grow; at some point, NABS became the American Council of the Blind Students (ACBS).
 Under the transformative leadership of Sarah Conrad and Minh Ha, ACBS embarked on a rebranding and redefining journey.
 This transitional period was marked by introspection and a recommitment to the core values that had always underpinned the organization's efforts: empowerment, inclusivity, and action.

-The transition from ACBS to ACB Students (ACB Students) was more than updating our name.
+The transition from ACBS to ACBS (ACB Students) from 2015 through 20220 involved more than updating our name.
 It symbolized a new era of student advocacy that responds to the changing dynamics of education, technology, and society.
 ACB Students retained the foundational spirit of NABS.
 They expanded its vision to encompass a broader range of issues affecting blind and visually impaired students, from accessibility and technology to education and employment.

 Under ACB Students, the legacy of student enfranchisement and support initiated by NABS continues to flourish.
 We have become a vital part of the American Council of the Blind, championing the cause of blind students in higher education and mentoring younger students.
 Through seminars, mentorship programs, and advocacy initiatives, ACB Students works tirelessly to ensure that blind and visually impaired students have the resources, support, and opportunities needed for success.